esiegmann/Integration_Roadmaps/docs/source/New_Integration_Roadmaps.rst

 for a specific kind of cyberinfastructure resource and the steps a resource provider must take to participate in them.

+Steps for Creating a New ACCESS Integration Roadmap
+***************************************************

+The rest of this guide will fill in the details, but here's an overview of the steps for creating a new ACCESS Integration Roadmap.

+1. Inform the ACCESS Infrastructure Integration Steering Committee (IISC) that you are beginning to work on an integration roadmap for a new kind of ACCESS-integrated cyberinfrastucture resource.
+2. Form a working group to help you identify the necessary pieces of the integration roadmap.
+3. Draft the integration roadmap, by copying tasks from other roadmaps and defining tasks specific to the new type of resource.
+4. Publish the new integration roadmap in ACCESS's integration roadmap library.
+5. Announce the new integration roadmap.

 Why Create a New ACCESS Integration Roadmap?
 ********************************************

 If you're adding the first resource of a type that has never been integrated with ACCESS before, there won't be an existing integration roadmap for you to follow.
+Creating a new roadmap offers the following benefits.

+1. It will help you take advantage of the coordination services ACCESS has to offer.
+   Once you decide which services will add value to your resource, the roadmap can help you keep track of your progress as you work with each coordination service.
-Creating a new roadmap will help you be sure to take advantage of the coordination services ACCESS has to offer and will give other resource providers a roadmap for adding their resources to ACCESS.
+2. It will give other resource providers a sensible roadmap for adding their resources to ACCESS.
+3. As more resources like yours are added to ACCESS, researchers using these resources will benefit from appropriate commonalities provided by the integration roadmap.
+   ACCESS-integrated resources will work in similar ways when it's helpful.

 If it isn't likely there will ever be other resources like yours in ACCESS, you can use the information below to plan your integration without actually creating an integration